williamw520/williamw520.github.io/_posts/2025-09-23-back-to-basic-reading-file-in-zig.md

     const delimiter = if (argv.next()) |a| std.mem.sliceTo(a, 0) else "\n";

     // Open the file and create a buffered File.Reader.
-    // The buffer size is intentionally small to show handling delimiters spanning buffer boundaries.
+    // Buffer size is kept small to demostrate delimiter spanning buffer boundaries.
     // In production, use a more sensible buffer size (e.g., 4KB or 8KB).
     var file = try std.fs.cwd().openFile(filename, .{ .mode = .read_only });
     defer file.close();
     var read_buf: [2]u8 = undefined;
     var file_reader: std.fs.File.Reader = file.reader(&read_buf);

-    // Get a pointer to the std.Io.Reader interface.
-This allows using the generic IO operations. var reader = &file_reader.interface;
+    // Pointer to the std.Io.Reader interface to use the generic IO functions. var reader = &file_reader.interface;

     // An accumulating writer to store data read from the file.